pyzo/pyzo-website/iep.rst

 was done, especially for updating packages.

-Therefore we decided to decouple the distribution; people can just install conda.
-We made changed to the IDE to guide the user in this process, so that getting started is still easy as py.
+Therefore we decided to decouple the distribution; people can just install a conda environment.
+We made changes to the IDE to guide the user in this process, so that getting started is still easy as py.